tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 3. Hash-based matching: In this approach, images are represented as hashes, which are compact, fixed-length representations of the images.
 Matching is performed by comparing the hashes of the images.
 4. Deep learning-based matching: In this approach, images are fed into a convolutional neural network (CNN) trained to recognize patterns in the images.
 Matching is performed based on the output of the CNN.

-We will implement a distance-based matching model based on the ???
-Paper which introduced a state-of-the-art technique in ???2019.
+We will implement a distance-based matching model based on *FaceNet: A Unified Embedding for Face Recognition and Clustering, Schroff et al., 2015* which introduced a state-of-the-art technique in face matching.
+Note that we will make the extra assumption that this technique can generalize to generic image matching.